 A money market account is another great way to insulate your money while earning higher interest rates (based on the amount you have to deposit).
 Money market accounts can be purchased through your local bank and should not be confused with money market funds, which are similar to mutual funds, yet buy cash equivalents as investments.

-If you’re already investing--which you should be--you might be investing with Wealthfront, an awesome robo-advisor.
-Wealthfront now has a cash account that you can drop your savings into and earn a decent APY--currently 4.30% APY.
-The account is FDIC-insured up to $3 million, so it’s a great place to store money for a down payment, and you can make as many free transfers as you want--which is nice if you have incidental expenses before, during, and after buying the home.
+If you’re already investing–which you should be–you might be investing with Wealthfront, an awesome robo-advisor.
+You can drop your savings into the Wealthfront Cash Account and earn a strong APY–currently 4.80% APY.
+The account is FDIC-insured up to $5 million, so it’s a great place to store money for a down payment, and you can make as many free transfers as you want–which is nice if you have incidental expenses before, during, and after buying the home.

 Where should I store cash if I plan to use it in a few months?

 If you plan to use your cash within the next few months, the best place to keep it is in a savings account.
 Savings accounts are insured by the FDIC, making them virtually risk-free.
 They’re also easy to access so you can quickly get your money out of the account when you do need it.